 If you are not familiar with the oc command, refer to OpenShift - Getting Started with the oc command.

-If the prior command hangs, add the --force flag and --grace-period=0 option.
+If the prior command hangs, you can try with the --force flag and the --grace-period=0 option.

 ~]# oc delete pod foo-vmzmz --force --grace-period=0 warning: Immediate deletion does not wait for confirmation that the running resource has been terminated.
 The resource may continue to run on the cluster indefinitely. pod "foo-vmzmz" force deleted